-This project was supported by Grant No. G21990NDCP03 awarded by the Office of National Drug Control Policy, Executive Office of the President.
-Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the Office of National Drug Control Policy or the United State Government. © 2021 Legislative Analysis and Public Analysis Association.
-Research is current as of November 2021.
-This document is intended for informational purposes only an nal purposes only and does not constitute legal advice or opinion.
+This project was supported by Grant No. 621990NDCP03 awarded by the Office of National Drug Control Policy, Executive Office of the President.
+Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the office of National Drug Control Policy or the United State Government. € 2022 Legislative Analysis and Public Analysis Association.
+Research is current as of June 2022.
+This document is intended for informational purposes only and does not constitute legal advices or opinion.

-- Currently, 27 states, the District of Columbia, Guam, and the U.S. Virgin Islands have an express DIH/DDRD law that could be used to charge someone who delivers a drug that results in an accidental overdose death.
+Currently, 28 states, the District of Columbia, Guam, and the U.S. Virgin Islands have an express DIH/DDRD law that could be used to charge someone who delivers a drug that results in an accidental overdose death.
 The classification of the DIH/DDRD offense varies by state, with examples including manslaughter, classified felony, reckless homicide, and murder.
-In two states (Colorado and Wyoming), the DIH/DDRD law is limited to the death of a person under the age of 18 (Figure 11). - The laws of three states (Delaware, Rhode Island, and Vermont) make a good faith effort to promptly seek, provide, or obtain emergency medical or law enforcement assistance for another person who is experiencing an overdose an affirmative defense to their DIH/DDRD law.
-In the case of Vermont, the crimes eligible for protection under the Good Samaritan fatal overdose prevention law include the state's DIH/DDRD provision.
+In two states (Colorado and Wyoming), the DIH/DDRD law is limited to the death of a person under the age of 18.
+The map below provides a visual representation.